elastos/Elastos/Carrier.Android.SDK/README.md

 ## Basic Tests

 All basic tests are located under directory "app/src/androidTest".
-And you can run the tests on Android Studio.
+You can run the tests on Android Studio.
+Before running tests, you need to uncomment "service" configuration in AndroidMinifest.xml.

 ## Build Docs